-HACSB does not anticipate adding new Public Housing units in fiscal year 2018-2019.
+HACSB does not anticipate adding new Public Housing units in fiscal year 2019-2020.

-ASSET MANAGEMENT PROJECT (AMP) NAME AND NUMBER BEDROOM SIZE TOTAL Units POPULATION TYPE # OF UNIFORM FEDERAL ACCESSIBILITY STANDARDS (UFAS) UNITS 0/1 2 3 4 5 FULLY ACCESSIBLE ADAPTABLE N/A - - - - - 0 N/A 0 0 TOTAL PUBLIC HOUSING UNITS TO BE ADDED IN THE PLAN YEAR 'EAR 0 0 0 ii.
-Planned Public Housing Units to be Removed
+ASSET MANAGEMENT PROJECT (AMP) NAME AND NUMBER BEDROOM SIZE TOTAL Units POPULATION TYPE # OF UNIFORM FEDE STANDARDS (U 0/1 2 3 4 5 FULLY ACCESSIBLE ADAPTABLE N/A - - - - - 0 N/A 0 0 TOTAL PUBLIC HOUSING UNITS TO BE ADDED IN THE PLAN YEAR 0 0 0 ii.
+Planned Public Housing Units to be Removed iii.
+Planned New Project-Based Vouchers

 HACSB has received approval under HUD's Rental Assistance Demonstration (RAD) program to convert our entire Public Housing portfolio.
-All units have been or will be converted to either Project Based Rental Assistance or Project Based Vouchers, both of which are commonly referred to as "Section 8" units.
-As of FY 2019 this process will be complete for nearly all of HACSB's Public Housing portfolio.
-Only the Los Olivos development is projected to be removed from the Public Housing portfolio in FY 2019.
-More information about the RAD conversion is included in Exhibit 1 and Exhibit 2 to this Plan.
+As of FY 2020, all units have been or will be converted to Project Based Vouchers, commonly referred to as "Section 8" units.

-AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL Los Olivos, CA019000210 98 RAD Conversion 98 TOTAL PUBLIC HOUSING UNITS TO BE REMOVED IN THE PLAN YEAR iii.
-Planned New Project-Based Vouchers
+AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL Los Olivos 98 Streamlined Voluntary Conversion (SVC) is expected to take place April 30, 2020.
+98 TOTAL PUBLIC HOUSING UNITS TO BE REMOVED IN THE PLAN YEAR iv.
+Planned Existing Project-Based Vouchers